All Online Exclusives

 They didn't know each other before moving in, but they became close friends.
 During Traditions Weekend, they reunited at Hoke House to see what had changed over the years and reminisce about the good times they spent there.

-Cathy Wadley was the resident assistant for Hoke House as well as several other student houses along Jamestown Road.
+Cathy was the resident assistant for Hoke House as well as several other student houses along Jamestown Road.
 When she arrived from New Jersey to move in, she remembered the house was still being cleaned and no furniture had arrived yet.
-The entire house had one tiny triangular clothes closet in one bedroom.
-W&M provided freestanding wardrobes that the women put out on the sun porch.
-They cheekily renamed the porch the “Jack D. Morgan Memorial Closet,” after the dean for students residence hall life at the time.
+The bedrooms had very small closets, including one tiny triangular-shaped closet to be shared by two students.
+They cheekily renamed the sun room the “Jack D. Morgan Memorial Closet,” after the dean of students for residence hall life at the time, who had suggested using the sun room as a closet for the entire house.
+W&M ended up providing freestanding wardrobes for each bedroom.

 One of the women made a giant collage of photos of Robert Redford that hung in their living room.
-They also made a poster with each of their names and photos that was displayed over their couch.
-They remembered the time they ran over to the Wren yard together because there were cows grazing in front of the Brafferton.
+They also made a poster with each of their names and photos that was displayed over the fireplace.
+They remembered enjoying special amenities of living in a newly acquired house, like air conditioning and a full kitchen with dishwasher and garbage disposal, as well as improvising in the absence of typical dorm features (like the time Cathy conducted a fire drill by banging a wooden spoon on a metal pot).
 They reminisced about Ellen and Ray being inseparable.
 They all attended their wedding.

 Hoke House was built between 1920-1924 and was only used as a student residence for two academic years, 1975-1977.
 William & Mary purchased it in 1975 from Agnes P. Hoke.
 In 1977, it became the Russian Studies house, followed by the Budget Office and Office of Institutional Research.